If veins aren’t popping out of my forehead when I try to drink out of a straw, my milkshake isn’t thick enough.

 It takes a certain level of commitment to finish the perfect milkshake, and I’m not afraid to pop a blood vessel if it means enjoying the sweet sugary goodness of a chocolate, vanilla or strawberry shake.

-My all-time favorite milkshakes come from Roy Rodgers Restaurants (the Butterfinger milkshake) but since those aren't available locally, Chick-fil-A takes the crown for south county.
-At “the Chick,” they put whipped cream on top of the shake, making it sweeter and thicker than other food establishments.
+My all-time favorite milkshakes come from Roy Rodgers Restaurants (the Butterfinger milkshake) but since those aren't available locally, takes the crown for south county.
+At “,” they put whipped cream on top of the shake, making it sweeter and thicker than other food establishments.

 Here are recommended milkshake destinations, provided by fellow Patch editors throughout the county.

 Annapolis—Normally I find it difficult to sit down and pinpoint something as my favorite.
 That is, until I was asked about milkshakes.
-This is an easy one—Annapolis Ice Cream Co. on Main Street in downtown Annapolis.
+This is an easy one— on Main Street in downtown Annapolis.
 This is the best milkshake around and my wife will attest to the fact that I routinely declare it the "best" I've ever had.

 Pasadena—If you are looking to treat yourself to a good milkshake in the Pasadena area, look no further than Chick-fil-A. They have delicious milkshakes that are hand-spun the old fashioned way.
 My personal favorite is the strawberry milkshake, but they also have chocolate, vanilla, and cookies and cream.
 Topped with whipped cream and a cherry, a Chick-fil-A milkshake is the perfect treat.

-Odenton-Severn—A few weeks ago, I named Expressway Pit Beef on Piney Orchard Parkway as the best place to grab a sandwich.
+Odenton-Severn—A few weeks ago, I named on Piney Orchard Parkway as the best place to grab a sandwich.
 Well, it also happens to be the best place in Odenton for a good milkshake.
 They're thick, they're handmade and priced right at $3.

 When you "gotta" have a milkshake, where do you go?